Python Lecture Part 1 - Python's Philosophy and Design Principles

 # - CPU SIMD instruction layer (vector operations)

-# Top layer: for beginners, simplest
+# Top layer: simplest, great for beginners

 numbers = [1, 2, 3, 4, 5]